olson-sean-k/plexus/README.md

 individual vertices into a graph, because they can easily be done incorrectly.
 Instead, graphs are typically manipulated with higher-level operations like merging and splitting.

+See [the user guide](https://plexus.rs/user-guide/graphs) for more details about graphs.

 ## Geometric Traits